Catherine Deneuve

 Catherine Deneuve Now

-At the end of 2019, Catherine suffered an ischemic stroke.
-By the summer of 2020, after recovering, she returned to filming Emmanuelle Bercot's project "Peaceful," where she plays a mother whose son, played by Benoît Magimel, has cancer.
-Catherine also starred in David Caviglioli's adventure comedy "Terrible Jungle" and later worked on the voiceover for a film about Sigmund Freud.
+In late 2019, Catherine suffered an ischemic stroke.
+After recovering by summer 2020, she returned to filming Emmanuelle Bercot's "Peaceful," playing a mother whose son, portrayed by Benoît Magimel, has cancer.
+Catherine also starred in David Caviglioli's adventure comedy "Terrible Jungle" and later provided voiceover work for a Sigmund Freud documentary.

 Catherine Deneuve Interview - Beau Geste Sept 24 2023

-In September 2022, Catherine Deneuve was an honored guest at the 79th Cannes Film Festival and received the Golden Lion for her contribution to world cinema.
-Interestingly, she first attended this event presenting Luis Buñuel's "Belle de Jour," which also won this award.
+In September 2022, Catherine Deneuve was honored at the 79th Cannes Film Festival, receiving the Golden Lion for her contribution to world cinema.
+Notably, she first attended the festival presenting Luis Buñuel's "Belle de Jour," which also won this prestigious award.
 In 2006, Deneuve was a member of the festival's jury.

 Catherine Deneuve in the movie 'Bernadette'